New to Sly Flourish? Start Here!

 Let's say we have five 7th level characters.
 We sum all their levels together to 35.
 We half this number (rounding down) because they're 7th level.
 If they were 4th level we'd quarter it instead.
 Half of 35 rounded down is 17.
 That's lower than the 22 we calculated for the monsters.
 Thus it's a potentially deadly encounter.

 But we like our story so we'll keep the sea spawn.
 They'll be mostly servants of the aboleth, non-combatants unless the aboleth is threatened.
 Then they'll protect the aboleth as a second line of defense.

 Knowing that this encounter edges over into deadly means we can be ready for it when we run our game.
 We can adjust hit points, lowering them for the chuuls if things go too badly.
 We can keep the sea spawn as non-combatants.
 If we end up with more characters we can add more monsters and recompute.

+Guidelines and tools like this one help us stay fast and flexible while running our game.
+They give us the tools we need to improvise as our games go off in directions we didn't expect.
 Keep this lazy encounter benchmark in your brain-based DM toolkit and use it to help you run the most fun encounters you can.